“The sun compels me to paint. I can’t waste my time!” — Martin Scorsese, playing Vincent van Gogh, in Akira Kurosawa’s Dreams

 Dreams is not one of Kurosawa’s best films.
 Kurosawa’s early career produced both more and better films.
 His early films were also shorter.
 1950’s Rashomon, Kurosawa’s first film to achieve widespread international success, is 88 minutes.
 1990’s Dreams is 119.
 The unfortunate dark side of directorial control of film, it seems, is overly long movies.
 But this is a relatively small price to pay.

 Dreams, if sharing little stylistically with Kurosawa’s other works (Dreams, unusually for a Kurosawa film, has no wipes), has some thematic similarities.
-There’s a respect for nature, a distrust of modern life, a fear of technology, and a wariness with violence.
-Intrinsically interesting, Dreams is also a revealing window into the thoughts (if not subconscious) of Kurosawa.
+There’s a respect for nature, a distrust of modern life, a fear of technology, and a complicated relationship with violence.
+Intrinsically interesting, Dreams is also a revealing window into the thoughts (if not the subconscious) of Kurosawa.

-Silence, is one of Scorsese’s best, if not most entertaining, films.
+Silence is one of Scorsese’s best, if not most entertaining, films.
 And it moves through many of the same themes that have animated all his works.
-Scorsese, unlike Kurosawa, does not seem to be entering a late period decline, nor does he seem to be making more subdued films.
-2011’s Hugo and 2013’s The Wolf of Wall Street, though both over two hours, betray no diminished sense of life, and are both great films.
+Scorsese does not seem to be entering a late period decline, nor does he seem to be making more subdued films.
+2011’s Hugo and 2013’s The Wolf of Wall Street, though both over two hours, betray no diminished sense of life, and they are both great films.